Abdishakur05/Debug/README.md

 5. Github - GitHub is used to store the projects code after being pushed from Git.
 6. Balsamiq - Used to create wireframes

+## Testing
+Every page of the project was validated using the W3C Markup Validator and W3C CSS Validator Services to make sure there were no syntax issues.
+* W3C Markup Validators
+* W3C CSS Validators

   # Testing User Stories from User Experience (UX) Section

   ## First Time Visitor Goals